victoradan/Py.Compositio/README.md

 # Py.Compositio
-(WIP experiments in) Functional Programming types and combinators in Python
+Little Functional Programming types and combinators in Python